 Now that you’ve splurged on that $200 pair of denim, it’s best to make ’em last.
 Wash them…occasionally…at best.
 True denim heads will go for a year without washing their new raw selvedge denim to get the most desired wear from their investments.
 When you do wash them, wash them inside out in cold water — and hang them up to dry.
 The dryer does more to fade out your favorite blues than the washer does!

 Sonia Oram in Abercombie’s “Erin Skinny” jean.
-Photo Courtesy Sonia Oram of Qwear.
+Photo Courtesy Sonny Oram of Qwear.

 Ariel in American Eagle Slim Straight Jeans